About This Program

 Dentists, Dental Hygienists, and Dental Assistants - 6 credits

-Professional Learning Services, LLC (PLS), Winsted, CT is an ADA CERP Recognized Provider (5/1/2017 - 6/30/2021).
+Cine-Med is an ADA CERP Recognized Provider (January 1 - December 31, 2022).
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
-PLS designates this activity for 6 continuing education credits.
-PLS has partnered with the Office of Minority Health, Department of HHS.
-PLS is designated as an approved Provider by the American Academy of Dental Hygiene, Inc. (January 1, - December 31, 2018).
-Approval does not imply acceptance by a state or provincial Board of Dentistry.
+Cine-Med designates this activity for 6 continuing education credits.
+Cine-Med has partnered with the Office of Minority Health, Department of HHS.

 National CLAS Standards